Ads

 The AOA changes as the aircraft’s attitude changes.
 Since the AOA has a great deal to do with determining lift, it is given primary consideration when designing airfoils.
 In a properly designed airfoil, the lift increases as the AOA is increased.
 When the AOA is increased gradually toward a positive AOA, the lift component increases rapidly up to a certain point and then suddenly begins to drop off.
 During this action the drag component increases slowly at first, then rapidly as lift begins to drop off.

 When the AOA increases to the angle of maximum lift, the burble point is reached.
 This is known as the critical angle.
 When the critical angle is reached, the air ceases to flow smoothly over the top surface of the airfoil and begins to burble or eddy.
 This means that air breaks away from the upper camber line of the wing.
 What was formerly the area of decreased pressure is now filled by this burbling air.
-When this occurs, the amount of lift drops and drag becomes excessive.
-The force of gravity exerts itself, and the nose of the aircraft drops.
-This is a stall.
-Thus, the burble point is the stalling angle.
+When this occurs, the amount of lift decreases significantly while drag increases rapidly.
+The wing is then said to be stalled.
+Thus, the burble point corresponds to the stalling angle.

 As previously seen, the distribution of the pressure forces over the airfoil varies with the AOA.
 The application of the resultant force, or CP, varies correspondingly.
 As this angle increases, the CP moves forward; as the angle decreases, the CP moves back.
 The unstable travel of the CP is characteristic of almost all airfoils.